wp-plugins/wp-lister-for-ebay/readme.txt

 = Does WP-Lister work with all eBay sites? =

-Yes, WP-Lister works with all eBay sites.
+Yes, it does.

 = What are the requirements to run WP-Lister? =

-WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce, WP e-Commerce, MarketPress or Shopp installed.
+WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce 1.6.6 or 2.x installed.
 Your server should run on Linux and have PHP 5.2 or better with cURL support.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =